by Milton Bradley

 The commercials weren't so bogus...
 I remember I would wait until I sunk my brother's battleship and we would chorus, "You sunk my Battleship!"
 It was the whole point of the game!
 Wasn't it?

-Although those years are way behind me, I feel like I've lived through them.
+Although those years are way behind me, I feel like I've lived through them (by kevin at dh inc).
 I know everything about them anyway...
 Child of the Sixties... that's what mother calls me!

 This memory was added on: July 30, 2004